 Residence permit for a special expert

-Apply for a residence permit with this application if you have signed an employment contract with a company operating in Finland or have accepted a binding job offer and you are coming to Finland to work as a specialist or in the middle or top management of a company.
+Apply for a residence permit with this application if you are coming to Finland to work as a specialist.
 A specialist is a person who comes to Finland to work with expert duties that require special expertise (highly skilled worker).
 Specialists are also usually required to have a higher education degree.

 You can also apply for an EU Blue Card with this application.
+Make sure you meet the requirements for the residence permit for EU Blue Card.
 The EU Blue Card makes it easier to move from one EU Member State to another for work.
-You can be issued with an EU Blue Card if you meet the following requirements:

 If you do not meet the requirements of the EU Blue Card, you can still apply for a residence permit for a specialist.